by Wade E Taylor

 “And they heard the voice of the Lord God walking….”
 Genesis 3:8

 Voices do not walk, but this one does, as this “voice walking” is intended to tell us two things.
 First, Adam and Eve had transgressed and were hiding from His presence, but they still “heard” His voice.
 No matter what our state of being in life may be, the Lord has something to say to us.
 Second, the voice is “walking,” which tells us that “what” the Lord will say tomorrow will be beyond what He said today.
 The Lord both moves and speaks progressively.
+We see this in the six prophetic days that were given to man.

 “Come, and let us return to the Lord: for He has torn, and He will heal us; He has smitten, and He will bind us up.
 After two days will He revive us: in the third day He will raise us up, and we shall live in His sight.
 Then shall we know, if we follow on to know the Lord: His going forth is prepared as the morning; and He shall come to us as the rain, as the latter and former rain to the earth.”
 Hosea 6:1-3